jasmo2/document/top10RoRMistakes/top10RoRMistakes.md

 ### Controllers essential logic.

 Assigning complex logic inside the controller layer usually breaks the DRY principle by repeating a concern across multiple controllers.
-Instead, these kind of logic should be down into the model layer.
+Instead, these kind of logic should be down into the model layer helping reusing the method on multiple controllers and making it more easy to maintain.

 > Before refactor